mbaldessari/tripleo-specs/specs/newton/pacemaker-lightweight-architecture.rst

 ====================

 Currently we do not describe the architectures as deployed by TripleO itself, so no changes needed.
-A short page in the docs describing the arch would be a nice thing to have in the future.
+A short page in the docs describing the architecture would be a nice thing to have in the future.

 References
 ==========